Monday, May 27, 2024

 Need to Know

-Senior Teachers - Parade of Graduates - If you teach Seniors, please plan on being apart of the Parade of Graduates on the 29th from 9-11 and Graduation practice from 12:15 - 2.
+Senior Teachers - Parade of Graduates/Grad Practice - If you teach Seniors, please plan on being apart of the Parade of Graduates on Wednesday from 9-11 and Graduation practice from 12:15 - 2.
+Your help in lining up students will be greatly appreciated.
+Also, feel free to go and visit the Seniors during their morning tailgate in the far parking lot Wednesday morning.
+Walk around and talk with kids.
 Retirees please plan to be apart of the parade of graduates as we will ask you to lead the students through the hallways!
-More information to come!

 Links